-Quebec unveils 'zero tolerance' marijuana plan: No home-grown cannabis allowed
+Quebec unveils ‘zero-tolerance’ marijuana plan: No home-grown cannabis allowed

 The measure goes a step further than Ontario's plan, which has proposed stiffer penalties for commercial drivers and those under 21 years of age who drive while under the influence of cannabis.

-While Ottawa's draft legislation legalizing marijuana would allow people to grow small amounts, the province will continue to outlaw growing pot at home.
+While Ottawa's draft legislation legalizing marijuana would allow people to grow small amounts, Quebec will continue to outlaw growing pot at home.
 The Société québécoise du Cannabis will have exclusive legal control of recreational use, selling the product through a limited number of storefronts and online.

-Quebec hasn't had the proliferation of pot dispensaries like British Columbia and Ontario, where scores of storefronts have popped up in recent years.
+Quebec hasn't had a proliferation of pot dispensaries like in British Columbia and Ontario, where scores of storefronts have popped up in recent years.

 Polls show Quebeckers are more uneasy than most Canadians with legalized marijuana.
 On Wednesday, the Quebec government asked Ottawa to extend the July 1 deadline for legalization.

-The opposition criticized the Quebec government for going slowly to introduce its plan and then attempting to rush it through the National Assembly by Christmas.
+The opposition criticized the Quebec government for being slow to introduce its plan and then attempting to rush it through the National Assembly by Christmas.
 The plan does not specify price or permissible levels of THC, the main psychoactive ingredient in marijuana.

-"I can tell you the Hells Angels aren't worried, faced with a government so ill-prepared and unable to give us elementary numbers," said Nicolas Marceau, the Parti Québécois finance critic.
+"I can tell you the Hells Angels aren't worried, faced with a government so ill-prepared and unable to give us elementary numbers," said Nicolas Marceau, the Parti Québécois finance critic, in reference to the motorcycle gang's role in the black-market drug trade.

 Finance Minister Carlos Leitao said discussions haven't even begun with Ottawa over how it will share excise tax on cannabis.
 The government also said permissible levels of THC will come in regulations.